PeaceTech Lab Lexicons

 The goal of this research is to inform organizations and individuals combating hate speech and building peace in South Sudan, as well as to raise awareness among social media users on the dangers of specific inflammatory language.

 Social Media and Conflict in Nigeria

-In 2017, PeaceTech Lab expanded its role in combating online hate speech to Nigeria where the country's varied conflict scenarios and growing tech use create an ideal environment for the presence and proliferation of inflammatory language.
+In 2017, PeaceTech Lab expanded its role in combating online hate speech to Nigeria where the country's varied conflict scenarios and growing tech use create an environment for the presence and proliferation of inflammatory language.
 As Nigeria approaches the 2019 general election, there is immense concern that hate speech will rise and have a damaging effect on the election process.

 ADDRESSING THE PROBLEM